lxmcf/vocal/README.md

     <a href="#coding-conventions--rules">Coding Conventions & Rules</a>
 </p>

-Vocal (Vala C like) syntax is a syntax and coding style designed for Vala styled towards stand alone game development and prototype code.
+Vocal (Vala C like) Syntax is a syntax and coding style designed for Vala styled towards stand alone game development and prototype code.

 A lot of the current syntax is borrowed from the [elementary OS](https://docs.elementary.io/develop/writing-apps/code-style) style guide.